 Do…use the 3 Cs!

 - Categorize the negative, self defeating thought.
-Identify the unwanted thought or thinking pattern (e.g. all-or-nothing thinking, overgeneralization, mental filter, disqualifying the positive, etc.).
+Identify the unwanted thought or thinking pattern (e.g. all-or-nothing thinking, overgeneralization, mental filter, disqualifying the positive, jumping to conclusions – mind reading and fortune telling, etc.).
 Write it in a thought journal.

 - Challenge the thought.
 Look at what you wrote down.
 Review your thought journal and look for signs of disqualifying the positive.
 Reframe the undesired thought.
 Ask yourself how someone else would view your thought.
 Is this really true?

 - Change the thought.
 Replace your thought with a positive or an optimistically realistic one.
 Believe you can create a different outcome in the future.
 A single negative event doesn’t hold true forever.

 What can I do to overcome jumping to conclusions – mind reading and fortune telling?

 - See how easily you’re fooled by illusions.

 - Ask if you’re too quick to form an impression of a person.

 - See how many times others jump to conclusions in a humorous way in TV or movies.

 - Test your ability to see the whole picture.